unreso1veed/SeleniumPy/readme.md

 ---------
 UI Autotests for sverh.tech
 ---------

-Includes autotests written on Selenium, pytest for main page and navigation menu
+The repository contains UI Autotests written in the Selenium + pytest framework for **sverh.tech**.
+These automated tests cover most of the functionality of the <https://sverh.tech> website.

 pip install pytest
 pip install selenium